louisfaury/cruxponent/content/post/pomdp.md

 $$
 where the expectation is now also taken over realisations of the different observations.
 It is clear that to perform well, an agent must try to infer what the current state likely is, and take actions accordingly.

-We use the discounted return to illustrate our discussions.
-Other criteria will yield the same conclusions.

 {{% toggle_block background-color="#CBE4FE" title="Note" %}}
 The dependence of the state-value function on some state can be confusing.
 What's the point of evaluating this quantity if the state is anyway unknown to us?
 Actually, we often assume that the _first_ state is known.
 Equivalently, we can hypothesize that it is drawn according to some known initial distribution.

+We use the discounted return to illustrate our discussions.
+Other criteria yield the same conclusions.
 {{% /toggle_block %}}

 ## Challenges
 As we saw in an [earlier blog-post](../mdp_basics_2), under full observability (that is, $\mathcal{S}=\Omega$ and $q(\omega\vert s) = \mathbf{1}(\omega=s)$) there exist optimal stationary policies.
 This proved particularly helpful as solving the MDP boiled down to finding one optimal decision-rule $d^\star\in\mathcal{D}^\text{MD}$.
-Unfortunately, this amazing property is lost when observability is only partial.
+Unfortunately, this engaging property is lost when observability is only partial.
 In all generality, one would need to remember the whole history in order to be optimal.
 Formally we are saying that in POMDPs:
 $$
 	\sup\_{\pi\in\Pi^\text{HR}}v\_\lambda^\pi(s) > \max\_{\pi\in\mathcal{S}^\text{MD}}v\_\lambda^\pi(s)\\; .